-Jim McConnell’s series of books is focused on Security Metrics, Safety Metrics with future plans on Supply Chain Security, Getting a Seat at the Table, Executive Protection Program Management, and Honor.
+Jim McConnell’s series of books is focused on a book on Security Metrics, and a book on Safety Metrics with future plans on Supply Chain Security, Getting a Seat at the Table, Executive Protection Program Management, and Honor.

 Converged Security Metrics